 However, it wasn't always widely known.
-This artistic accomplishment, in contrast to several others, wasn't discovered until 1820, while a man by the name of Georgios was plow a field.
-While he was out working, he came into a cave, and within was the Venus de Milo, which is now admired by art lovers all around the world.
+This artistic accomplishment, in contrast to several others, wasn't discovered until 1820, when a man by the name of Georgios was plowing a field.
+While he was out working, he came into a cave and within was the Venus de Milo, which is now admired by art lovers all around the world.

 The Antikythera Mechanism

 The Antikythera Mechanism is a mysterious item.
 In reality, it took a lot of searching before it was unintentionally found.

 The mechanism's main enigma is its very existence.
 It was discovered among the wreckage of a Greek cargo ship that sank centuries ago, and it is at least 2,000 years old.
 Some people believe it to be the oldest analog computer in the world or perhaps an astronomical calendar.
 It is thought that it is 1,000 years older than comparable tools.

 Engineers working on the excavation of a new section of the Bulgarian metro system came across the ruins of Serdica.

 Once upon a time, Constantine the Great, the first Christian emperor of the Roman Empire, lived in the city of Serdica.
 He stayed here for around a year while searching for a new capital.
 The ruins revealed a wide range of elements as well, from mosaics to sewage systems.

 A significant archaeological find, Otzi the Iceman provides a window into life among Europeans in the Copper Age.